gavinsmod/gavinsextensiblemod/README.md

 - Auto Crit
 - No Fall
 - No Clip
+- Speed Hack
+- Anti Trample
+- No Nausea
+- Barrier Detect
+- No Vignette
+- Free Cam
 - In Game GUI, featuring draggable, dropdown, and scrollable elements with clickable elements.
   ![](src/main/resources/assets/gavinsmod/screenshots/gui.png)
   - There is also a text-based overlay that will show you what mods are currently active
 - Settings UI, allowing YOU to change certain elements of the mod.
   ![](src/main/resources/assets/gavinsmod/screenshots/settings.png)
   - You can configure what colors are for what part of the mod.
 Almost every color is configurable.
-- Anti Camera Bob
 - FPS counter
   - Colors based off of what percentage of your frames you are getting
 - HP tags
 - NoRain
 - Waypoints